First day as a new manager? How HR finds out if they need to react

 Using a projector he pulled up the analytics of how their employees had pressed the green or red button on their device at the exit door, to give feedback:

 “We discussed the days with very high or low results.
-We studied the impact the day we announced we we’re changing to SAP and the first day of the internal SAP training”.
+We studied the impact the day we announced we’re changing to SAP and the first day of the internal SAP training”.

 First day as a new manager?
 How did your people react?

 “We consistently see big differences between the employee engagement levels at our sites” the HR Director adds passionately.

 “Even when you think there wouldn’t be much difference in how an event impacts the mood on a given day, or how a company communication will be received… we see very big differences.

 First day as a new manager?
 Joan-Manel can also see how a new manager is received by his new coworkers at the site, from the first day he or she takes the reins.

-Our employee mood dropped the first day of SAP
+Our employee mood dropped the week we implemented SAP

 As for Dallant’s SAP rollout, there were also differences among the company’s workplaces:

 “We measured how much our employee engagement dropped when we deployed the system as it affected the way people report their flexible work schedule.
 It clearly created unnecessary stress!”, says Joan-Manel Torres with a sympathetic look.

 There are also other day findings that surprise the HR department:

 “Sometimes I analyze a day where something has happened that I assume will have an impact on people pressing green or red as they leave.
 Turns out it didn’t have too much of an impact!” he continues.

 Is it the right time to send that important communication?

 The ongoing insights into their employee mood mean the HR Director also knows if it’s the right time to send out a communication (or not!) by analyzing the previous days.

 This way he can improve the chances of the important message being well received among his fellow employees.